What is Electoral Bond? 12 interesting facts about it

 4. Every donor has to provide his KYC detail to the banks.

-5. Name of electoral bond purchaser will be kept confidential by the banks.
+5. The name of the electoral bond purchaser will be kept confidential by the banks.

 6. Electoral bonds will be valid for 15 days from the date of purchase.